Welcome – CBJ & Dr. Charles Parker

 Medical imprecision creates treatment compromise, and, too often, treatment failure.
 I still love my practice, and also spend many hours teaching anyone interested the details of how to use fresh data and excellent resources now available through dramatic advancements in brain science technology.

 These several issues are covered a bit more emphatically in my Updated Parker Bio, here in PDF.
-[Notice the last sentence on entropic consequences for society – we’re addressing a global problem from the ground up.]

 It sounds deep with this new language – but don’t worry, I’ll simplify it for you here at CBJ.